 Before being bought by Virgin, Flybe offered a frequent flyer program called Spend&Fly which rewarded regular passengers.
-However, this was closed on 20 septiembre 2019.
+However, this was closed on 20th September 2019.

 After this, the airline announced that they were working on a brand new frequent flyer rewards program, which was supposed to be announced inline with the new rebranding of Flybe to Virgin Connect.
 However, this frequent flyer program was never launched before Flybe ceased operations.

 Flybe was previously part of the Avios airline alliance.
-However, in mayo 2019 this was terminated.
+However, in May 2019 this was terminated.
 This means that passengers using Flybe could no longer collect Avios points on their flights.

 Flybe had codeshare agreements under the 'One Stop to the World' programme with airlines such as BA, Air France, Finnair, Aer Lingus, Cathay Pacific.
 Similarly, Flybe had an interline agreement with Pakistan International Airways.
 The airline also had three franchise partners, Loganair, Stobart Air and Blue Islands .